 There is a wide range of orthodontic treatments provided by expert orthodontists in Melbourne.
 Orthodontics is when the teeth are straightened or moved in order to improve the appearance of your smile by correcting the alignment of your teeth and the way you bite together.
 An incorrect bite can lead to long term dental problems and even jaw and head pain.
 By straightening the teeth, you also help to prevent tooth decay and gum diseases as straighter teeth are easier to clean.

 - Fixed braces consist of brackets and bands which are cemented (glued) to your teeth which hold flexible wires in place.
 In turn, these wires exert pressure on your teeth gently moving them into their correct position over the course of your treatment.

 - Removable braces can be taken in and out of the mouth.
 It has delicate wires and springs attached which move the teeth using gentle pressure.
 These are used for less complex cases or in conjunction with fixed Braces as part of a combined treatment.

 Orthodontics at Lincoln Dental

-Get the beautiful smile you always dreamt with treatment from the best orthodontics dentist in Melbourne.
-To schedule an appointment for check-up or orthodontics treatment in Melbourne, call us at 03 9850 1713.
+Get the beautiful smile you always dreamt of with treatment from the best orthodontics dentist in Melbourne.
+To schedule an appointment for a check-up or orthodontics treatment in Melbourne, call us at 03 9939 3032 or 03 9874 1309.

 How does the treatment start?

-At the second appointment the orthodontist will outline your treatment plan to discuss all the options available to you.
-In many cases, permanent teeth need to be taken out to create space in your mouth so that the remaining teeth can be moved.
-If this is the case, the extractions are carried out by your regular dentist.
+At the second appointment, the dentist will outline your treatment plan to discuss all the options available to you.
+In many cases, permanent teeth need to be extracted to create space in your mouth so that the remaining teeth can be moved.

 How long does the treatment take?